tum-gis/ckan-docker/README.md

 # ckan-docker
 Docker image for CKAN

-# Extensions required for SDDI
+# Extensions used for SDDI
+The catalog platform uses several extensions to provide the functionality needed for the SDDI.
+Below is a list of all the used extensions.

 | Extension | Description |
 |-----|-------------|